inwonakng/inwon.net/data/reading/localpfn.md

 ![Toy dataset comparison between TabPFN and LoCalPFN](/static/images/reading/localpfn/tabpfn-compare.png)

-> [!image/Comarison between TabPFN and LocalPFN on a toy dataset]
+> [!image] Comarison between TabPFN and LocalPFN on a toy dataset
 > a).
 As the complexity/size of the dataset increases, vanilla TabPFN struggles.
 > b).
 Using _local context_ as input instead of the whole training set improves performance.
 > c).
 Performance vs. $k$.
 Large $k$ tends to "oversmooth" and suffer from high bias/underfitting, while small $k$ enables more complex decision boundaries but can suffer from more variance/overfitting.